exis-io/exis-io.github.io/pages/general/ExisArch.md

 ### Domains

 The most important part of working with the fabric is understanding where things are and how to reach them.
-Remember that each piece of software, each application that communicates over the fabric is called an [domain][domain].
-Each of those domains has a [*domain*][domain], or a name that anyone can use to find that domain.
+Remember that each piece of software, each application that communicates over the fabric is called an [domain][domains].
+Each of those domains has a [*domain*][domains], or a name that anyone can use to find that domain.

 Here are some quick and simple rules for dealing with domains: